Overview

 respective financial advisers.
 Client portfolio reviews occur at least quarterly by the

-financial advisors to assess the asset classes, economic and market conditions, and
+financial advisors to assess the asset classes, economic and market conditions, and any

-any extreme gains/losses in the portfolios, all of which are conditions that may trigger
+extreme gains/losses in the portfolios, all of which are conditions that may trigger

 portfolio adjustments.

-All investment advisory and financial planning clients are advised that it remains
+All investment advisory and financial planning clients are advised that it remains their

-and/or financial situation.
+financial situation.
 All clients (in person or via telephone) are encouraged to

-financial planning issues, investment objectives and
+comprehensively review financial planning issues, investment objectives and account

-account performance with CPP at a minimum on an annual basis, or as applicable.
+performance with CPP at a minimum on an annual basis, or as applicable.

 At a minimum, clients are provided with transaction confirmation notices and regular